bh412/tmdb-app/README.md

 - Utilised ReactStrap
 - Moved primaryColor to be WCAG AA compliant
 - Some of the styledComponent business doesn't seem to play nicely with certain ReactStrap components
-- Working on making mobile compliant if time + adding tests - spent more time than I should have moving to function based / Redux
+- Working on adding tests + more accessibility (focus etc) if time - spent more time than I should have moving to function based / Redux

 ### Introduction